 Let’s start by talking about Lent – the main initiator in this, somewhat pointless, decision of mine.
 Growing up, I understood Lent as something that ‘we’ do 40 days before Easter – something about giving up something you love (ie, chocolate) as a sacrifice to kinda mimic Jesus’s sacrifice in the way he died for us on the cross.
 Then on the day he rose again, Easter Sunday/Monday? – you could then stuff your face with chocolate to celebrate Jesus coming back to life and giving us the life as we know it.
 Now this was probably to do with the fact having Roman Catholicism and also New Apostolicism (if that’s even a term) in the family.
-Though, apart from going to church on some Sundays with my Mum and Nanny when I was litle, and at Easter and Christmas Eve, trips to the church over the years just became less of a thing, with it just being the odd family wedding and christening – and then I read the Da Vinchi Code and watched a documentary called Zeitgeist and made a personal realisation that all religions literally stem from the natural occurences of the Earth: the seasons, the sun, the moon etc.. (more on this another time perhaps)
+Though, apart from going to church on some Sundays with my Mum and Nanny when I was litle, and at Easter and Christmas Eve, trips to the church over the years just became less of a thing, with it just being the odd family wedding and christening – and then I read the Da Vinchi Code and watched a documentary called Zeitgeist and made a personal realisation that all religions literally stem from the natural occurences of the Earth: the seasons, the sun, the stars, the moon etc.. (more on this another time perhaps)

 So as Lent arrived and I heard of friends giving up chocolate (more as a tradition than anything), I read a little bit into the origins of Easter and I won’t bore you but I read a tweet later that week that said something like “everyone buying chocolate eggs this Easter and we’re all basically celebrating pagans having sex” – and they actually weren’t far off.
 (Think fertility and rebirth) ANYWAY, this like most of my posts, ends up with me digressing on something that I only just wanted to mention.
 Back to Lent..